M&A Science Podcast

 Developing Strategy with Business Leaders

 Strategy is a crucial part of a M&A. Without it, acquirers may end up purchasing companies that compromise their time and resources.
-This episode will discuss developing strategy with business leaders, featuring Michael McDonald, Director, Strategy at Koch Engineered Solutions.
+A good strategy shapes how to approach a target company, the questions to ask during diligence, and how to integrate the newly acquired business.

 Michael McDonald